xavharrison/xavharrison.github.io/_pages/cv.md

 Current Grants
 ======
-* NERC Pushing the Frontiers (£822,749 to Exeter, Co-PI) Testing evolutionary hypotheses for the long-term maintenance of balanced immunogenetic polymorphisms in a wildlife model (Lead Tschirren, Exeter).
+* NERC Pushing the Frontiers (Co-PI) Testing evolutionary hypotheses for the long-term maintenance of balanced immunogenetic polymorphisms in a wildlife model (Lead Tschirren, Exeter).

-* The Osborne Harvey PhD Studentship in Marine Turtle Conservation: Unravelling the causes and consequences of life history variation in green turtles.
-(Co-I, £110,000 to Exeter)

 Education